RichardSeverich/javascript-react-edu/README.md

 # Javascript-react-edu

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+1. This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+2. This project is using react 16.12.0.

 ## Prerequisites